Using GPUs¶

 variable in your job scripts.

-We have enabled GPU device cgroups (Linux Control Groups) across all GPU nodes on Apocrita, which means your job will only be presented the gpu cards which have been allocated by the scheduler, to prevent some applications from attaching to GPUs which have not been allocated to the job.
+We have enabled GPU device cgroups (Linux Control Groups) across all GPU nodes on Apocrita, which means your job will only be presented the GPU cards which have been allocated by the scheduler, to prevent some applications from attaching to GPUs which have not been allocated to the job.

 Previously, it was required to set the CUDA_VISIBLE_DEVICES